 We’re really proud of our history here at Giles Carpets.

-We’ve been supplying Kiwis with quality product and service for over 36-years now and today we have 2 generations of Giles family-members holding the fort and delivering you quality product and service.
+We’ve been supplying Kiwis with quality product and service for over 37-years now and today we have 2 generations of Giles family members holding the fort and delivering you quality product and service.

 Kevin Giles began our first small Giles Carpets shop in Mount Roskill in 1981.

-20-years of constant growth and expansion saw the company occupy a block of shops and warehousing space to accommodate his clients’ needs.
+20 years of constant growth and expansion saw the company occupy a block of shops and warehousing space to accommodate our clients’ needs.

 We're a really proud, hard-working, honest Kiwi family business with decades of happy customers - and we'd love to be able to help you too.